superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ### Set up

 Before we start diving into advanced RAG and pre-retrieval, let's set up everything we will need for this tutorial.
-First, we install the dependencies:
+Note that if you're on Windows, you might run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as there is no Windows support yet.

 ```bash
 pip install haystack-ai sentence-transformers accelerate -i <https://pypi.org/simple/> bitsandbytes